-Fall foliage in the Blue Ridge Mountains is one of the most beautiful fall displays in the world.
-The Blue Ridge of North Carolina, Virginia, Tennessee and Georgia are often on the top of “best places to see fall colors” lists, like this one on Mashable.
-For peak leaf times, visit our Fall Foliage Forecast & Guide.
+Fall foliage in the Blue Ridge Mountains is one of the best places to see fall foliage in the entire world.
+With its vibrant colors, it's no wonder why this region is often at the top of "best places to see fall foliage" lists.
+For those looking for peak leaf times, our Fall Foliage Forecast & Guide offers up-to-date forecasts and advice on when to get out and start seeing the majestic color displays.

 But, the Blue Ridge Mountain range is huge, with tons of various options to visit and see.
 What are the best places to visit to see the fall foliage in the Blue Ridge?